bpucker/FlavonoidFriday/README.md

 [Shao et al., 2022](https://doi.org/10.3389/fpls.2022.788828) investigated the impact of red and blue light on the anthocyanin accumulation of cotton (_Gossypium hirsutum_).
 The R2R3-MYB transcription factor _GhPAP1D_ and the anthocyanin transporter _GhGSTF12_ were identified as up-regulated under these treatment conditions.
 GhHY5 might be an additional regulator that controlls the flavonoid biosynthesis through GhPAP1D.

 ### (71) Automatic annotation of the flavonoid biosynthesis ###
 > **_<a href="https://twitter.com/boas_pucker/status/1545286566238515200">TWEET</a>:_** Interested in the flavonoid biosynthesis of a new plant species?
-An automatic annotation of the flavonoid biosynthesis genes is enabled by this web server: http://pbb.bot.nat.tu-bs.de/KIPEs/ #FlavonoidFriday (details: https://lnk.tu-bs.de/8D2ahw & https://doi.org/10.1101/2022.06.30.498365)
+An automatic annotation of the flavonoid biosynthesis genes is enabled by this web server: http://pbb.bot.nat.tu-bs.de/KIPEs/ #FlavonoidFriday (https://doi.org/10.1101/2022.06.30.498365)

 <a href="https://twitter.com/boas_pucker/status/1545286566238515200">
 <img alt="Automatic annotation of the flavonoid biosynthesis (Tweet #71)" src="https://pbs.twimg.com/media/FXHhzi1WYAEXd_6?format=jpg&name=large" width="50%" height="50%">